singhujjwal/fastapi-test/README.md

 Also utilize the nginx ingress controller to access the redis via the port 80 to access redis cli.

-`rdcli -h redis.civo.singhjee.in -a passwd -p 80`
+`rdcli -h civo.singhjee.in/redis -a passwd -p 80`

 ### Postgresql for database